jadu/twig-style/README.md

 ### Block spacing and new lines

-There should be one new line before block tags and one new line after endblock tags.
+There must be one new line before block tags and one new line after endblock tags.

 ```twig